 The Centre for Teaching, Learning and Technology continues to develop resources in order to support members of the UBC community with their teaching goals.
 Here you will find some guidelines, recommendations, and tips on different areas of your teaching.

-There is a section on New Faculty where you can read about what are the issues everyone in your department might have to consider.
+There is a section on New Faculty where you can read about some of the issues everyone in your department might have to consider.
 From tips on how to achieve your potential as a new faculty member, to questions Department Heads may want to ask, these resources aim to support your success in the academic environment.

 We encourage all Teaching Assistants to explore the Instructional Resource Guide for Teaching Assistants.
 It contains practical strategies and information on a variety of topics, such as instructional techniques and how to manage stress, TA’s of all levels will find helpful.
 We’ve also provided links to other TA guidebooks and resources developed at other universities.